ceyx0001/Sanctuary/README.md

 Play now at: https://gx.games/games/zvvevg/sanctuary/tracks/59d1eeef-8966-4309-8f5a-fe869942cd08

 Instructions:
 To install the game, run the executable and install the necessary packages.
 It will then create a runnable executable.
 The game was made in GameMaker Studio latest version as of March 5, 2024.
-Source code is included in the Github link as part of the submission.
-Please reach out if there are any difficulties with these aspects.

 Controls:
 WASD for movement.
 Press C for skill 1.